The Strongest Man in the Bible: 7 Things To Learn From Him

 But on the fourth try, Samson finally gave in.
 He told Delilah that he would lose his strength if his hair was cut (Judges 16:17).

-7 Things To Learn From Samson’s Weaknesses
+7 Things to Learn From Samson’s Weaknesses and Failures

 1) Sin brings about consequences.

-As a consequence, Samson fell into the hands of his enemies.
+Consequently, Samson fell into the hands of his enemies.

 What is its implication?

 Every action has its corresponding consequence.
-What you sow, you will reap, as Galatians 6:7 (ESV) says.
+What you sow, you will reap (Galatians 6:7).
+Also, “the wages of sin is death” (Romans 6:23, ESV).

 2) Guard your temper.